devmegan/flask-track/README.md

 - If the user is in session, the brand logo links to the user's dashboard.
 The footer links displayed are for the index page, the user's dashboard and profile, and a link that logs the user out.

 ### Future Features
-1. The Savings History page would be more functional if users could select a specific date-range (filter by date) for the savings activity they would like to see.
-At present, this page displays the entire savings history for a single goal, or a user's entire savings history, depending on how they route to the page.
+- The ability to filter savings activity by date-range on the Savings History page would make this feature more functional by allowing the user to select the specific range of activity they would like to see.
+At present, this page displays the entire savings history for a single goal, or a user's entire savings history, depending on how the user route's to the page.
-2. I would like to provide login/signup validation to the client before the form submits by making AJAX calls after the user stops typing for a period of time.
+- Login/signup/password validation to the client before forms submit by making AJAX calls after the user stops typing for a period of time would increase the user-friendliness of these forms - currently if one of these fields is submitted incorrectly, the whole form reloads and an error message flashed to the user.
-3. A users password is currently only restricted by the minimum length of six characters.
-I would like to improve user security by making sure the user is including a mix of characters, and that their password does not match their name, e.t.c.
+- Password formatting to improve security.
+Currently when a new user creates a password, or a password is updated, its value is only restricted by the minimum length of six characters.
+I would like to improve user security by making sure the user is including a mix of characters, and for example, that their password does not match their name or username.
 I would also like to offer a way for users to reset their password if it has been forgotten.
-4. Admin account, where you can log in and see app stats.
+- On mobile devices, where the FAB goals menu is hidden, a user has to navigate to the side menu to switch between goals.
+Having smaller cards on the dashboard for each goal, in place of, or in addition to the FAB goals menu, would make each goal easier and quicker to access.
-5. On mobile devices, where the FAB menu is hidden, you have to navigated to the side menu to switch between goals.
-I should add goal cards to the dashboard to fix this.
+- An admin account where logging into track with admin credentials allows you to view app statistics and manage the ```user```, ```goals``` and ```app_stats``` collections without having to separately sign in to MongoDB.

 ## Technologies Used
 ### Frameworks